 The idea of having a metal-free restoration will be appealing to many people, and especially because it could offer a more aesthetic outcome.

-However, titanium dental implants can still sometimes be a preferable choice, and especially for more complex restorations such as restoring a complete arch of teeth.
+However, implants made of titanium can still sometimes be a preferable choice, and especially for more complex restorations such as restoring a complete arch of teeth.

-Ceramic dental implants can be an excellent choice if you do have metal sensitivities and have previously thought that tooth implants are not for you.
+Ceramic tooth implants can be an excellent choice if you do have metal sensitivities and have previously thought that tooth implants are not for you.

 However, if you are considering teeth implants and have severe metal allergies, then it could be worth being properly tested with what’s called a MELISA test, and which can determine your sensitivities to specific metals.

-Titanium and zirconia are both highly biocompatible which is why these materials are used for dental implants in Yonkers.
+Titanium and zirconia are both highly biocompatible which is why these materials are used by our dental providers for placing dental implants.

 Recovering from Your Dental Implant Procedure